1936 Grand Prix season: Silver Arrows defeated

 With AVUS being rebuilt and used in the upcoming Olympics, the main event of the Eifelrennen was the first showing for the season for the German teams in Germany, and they were there in force.
 Mercedes had four cars, although Faglioli did not arrive, and his place was taken by reserve driver Lang.
 Auto Union, likewise, had four cars with von Delius joining the regular trio.
 To combat this German might, Ferrari had four cars with both Nuvolari and Brivio now given the new 12C.
 The race was held after the voiturette race by which time the rain had eased to drizzle.
-In front of an estimated 300,000 spectators the grid lined up, the cars still allocated by ballot teams with the team putting their fastest drivers in the front cars.
+In front of an estimated 300,000 spectators the grid lined up, the cars still allocated by ballot, with the teams then choosing which drivers to take which grid-slots.
 From the start, Caracciola darted from the third row to the front and led for the first 3 of 10 laps.
 However, in his haste he skated wide damaging the fragile suspension, retiring soon after.
 Nuvolari passed him and after an hour, (at half-distance), still led as the rain eased.

 Meanwhile, Rosemeyer had been putting in remarkable laps, and overtook the Alfa on lap 7 whereupon a heavy fog dropped over the circuit.
 As other drivers slowed to the conditions, Rosemeyer kept up his pace and took a fine victory, over two minutes ahead of the Alfas of Nuvolari, Brivio and Farina.
 Lang was the first Mercedes home, nearly six minutes back in fifth.